 How do I apply for a teaching or research assistantship?

-• To apply for a research assistantship, speak with a faculty member in your research interest area as faculty make their own hiring decision for research positions.
+• You can apply for a research assistantship (speak with a faculty member in your research interest area as faculty make their own hiring decision for research positions)

 For additional information please contact: